 Ease of Installation

-The other important factor to consider is ease of installation.
+The other important factor to consider is the ease of installation.
 2.1 and 5.1 channel systems are generally fairly easy, as rear channel speakers can either be wall-mounted or positioned on plinths.

 7.1 channel systems, however, can be that much more difficult to install, but this will depend on where you position the extra speakers.
 For example, if you simply have an extra pair of rear or surround speakers, then it won’t be any harder than the other systems.